It all started when...

 Things started to speed up.
 I needed a new direction.
 So I set up AMSTERDAM PHOTO SAFARI - A specialist tour for people visiting the city who want to know the best places to take photos.

-But I wanted to keep it small, I wanted to give the same experience as I’d given my friends when they visited: a couple of buddies cruising around the city, talking about the crazy things that go on there, and taking cool photographs.
+But I wanted to keep it small, I wanted to give the same experience that I’d given my friends when they visited: a couple of buddies cruising around the city, talking about the crazy things that go on there, and taking cool photographs.

 Over the years we have met people from all corners of the globe.
 We share stories about our lives and experiences, and speak about the things we find funny, touching or important.